How to Report A Drunk Driver Anonymously

 • Ignoring traffic signs

-Unless you witness the driver consuming alcohol, it’s almost impossible to be sure they’re driving under the influence.
+Unless you witness the driver consuming alcohol, it’s almost impossible to be sure they’re driving under the influence and are a danger to the community.
 However, you should always report unsafe driving practices to prevent accidents, whatever the cause.

-You aren’t obligated to provide your name or contact information when reporting a drunk driver.
+You aren’t obligated to provide your name or contact information when reporting a suspected drunk drivers.
 The essential information you should provide when reporting a suspected drunk driver includes the following:

 Some people don’t want to be involved in legal matters.
 Suppose you suspect a family member is driving while intoxicated, and you don’t want to cause conflict with other family members for reporting your suspicions.
 Can you report drunk driving anonymously?